conquerv0/NLP_MacroEconIndiactors/Meeting_Notes/RA_Notes.md

 1. Run a `trend line` to demonstrate how the sentiment evolves overtime.
 2. We can identify short term spikes in the time series.
 3. Separate the data segment into country-based demographic so that we can identify difference in sentiment.

+## 1.3 Fall Update(Sep 9th):

+> Problem encountered:
+1. Datasets contain confounding variables, ex.
+Google was not exactly mentioned in terms of the company.
+(ProQuest indexed every 'Google' word mentioned as 'Google LLC')
+2. Continue trendline analysis in the internet company segments?

+> Potential Solution:
+1. Extract words to the left/right of the Company name to understand the contexts of the texts. (create a helper function that adjust this 'context_window_extraction').
+2. Establish baseline scripts so the module can be adapated to explore other topics.

+> Potential exploration:
+1. Sentiments in geographic location
+2. Finding political affliation/endorsement with sentiment of the article.
+We can potentially build metrics evaluating these political dimensions in our analysis.